NEW Visiting International Student Programme

 It is expected that the Programme will begin with opportunities for two groups of Class 10 pupils to visit in the autumn term either in October or November for a 28-day period while Class 9 pupils invited for a 28-day experience during the spring and summer terms.

 The cost for this experience is £2,000 which will include all Waldorf-based education and experiences outside the School.

 The Brighton Waldorf School is not responsible for organising accommodation for overseas pupils during their stay in the UK, however we are able to assist with finding host families for pupils enrolled with us.

 For more information, please email the School at: firstname.lastname@example.org or click here: www.brightonwaldorfschool.org/admissions-enquiry

-If you are planning to visit the UK and would like to arrange a School Tour, please email us at: email@example.com or click the button here:
+If you are planning to visit the UK and would like to arrange a School Tour and want to know more about our Visiting International Student Programme, please email us at: email@example.com or click the button here: